Quandela/Perceval/docs/source/providers.rst

 Note: using a ``with`` block you do not need to start and stop your session: it starts automatically at the beginning of the block and stops automatically at its end.

+Note: while using a Jupyter Notebook for convenience python objects are kept alive and we recommand using directly ``start`` and ``stop`` methods.

-Inside a session scope you can instantiate a ``Remote Processor`` linked to the session:
+From a session, you can instantiate a ``Remote Processor`` linked to the session:

 >>> processor = session.build_remote_processor()

 Congratulation you can now design and send jobs to Scaleway QaaS through your processor.
-You now can continue with the documentation through :ref:`Work with algorithms`.
+You can continue with the documentation through :ref:`Work with algorithms`.